-Although it seems very common practice amongst conservation organisations to fully review management plans every five years, there is a strong argument for limiting any changes to just those sections that absolutely need it.
+Although it seems common practice amongst conservation organisations to fully review management plans every five years, there is a strong argument for limiting any changes to just those sections that absolutely need it.
 Indeed, it seems theoretically possible to separate plans into descriptions and evaluations, which remain almost static for long periods of time, and objectives and action plans which are reviewed at regular intervals.

 The site description may not need any changes, or just minimal updating.